SlavkoPrytula/xv6-threading/README.md

 ![image](https://user-images.githubusercontent.com/25413268/149570032-1b802647-7c8b-42dc-87de-e8d328a890c9.png)

-[ Here we can obesrve that thread A is the first one to acqire the shared resources, thus then thread B comes and want to use it the mutex puts a barrier for it.
+[ Here we can obesrve that thread A is the first one to acquire the shared resources, thus then thread B comes and want to use it the mutex puts a barrier for it.
 The thread B then waits for the thread A to release the mutex and then it can use the same resources without any race conditions ]